michealcarac/DeepPi/README.md

 3. Run this and you are done training your model
 I recommend putting your tflite models in a folder, but you do not have to.
 In this github, there is an example ```stop``` wake word that is trained, so do feel free to use that.

-You can also now delete the h5 files as the are now converted to tflite models.
+You can also now delete the h5 (keras) files as the are now converted to tflite models.

 **After this point, you can move all of these folders over to your Raspberry Pi, and install [TensorFlow-Lite](https://www.tensorflow.org/lite/guide/python) on your Raspberry Pi.
 The python scripts will be for use on the Raspberry Pi Zero W as if it is fully constructed with the component list above.**